Sierra Designs Cloud 20 Review

 |Shoulder Girth||62 in.||62 in.||63 in.||62 in.||62 in.|

 Our Analysis and Test Results

-Sierra Designs gives the Cloud we tested a 20°F rating, but its performance on the industry-standard EN test is a little lower (15° lower limit).
+Sierra Designs gives the Cloud we tested a 20°F rating, but its performance on the industry-standard EN test is a little better (15° lower limit).
 Our testers thought both the manufacturer and EN ratings seemed generous.
-We thought it felt comparable an average bag with an EN lower limit of 25°.
+We thought it felt comparable to an average bag with an EN lower limit of 25°.

 Potential users should also be aware that to save weight this bag doesn't have any insulation on the bottom side of the torso area.
 Thus, a good sleeping pad is mandatory for sleeping comfortably with this bag.